roman-milk/roman-milk.github.io/sister-in-law.md

+===

- ****** Sister in Law Ch.
-01 ****** byStoryTeller07© "Your ready for a blast on the town.
+"Your ready for a blast on the town.
 Don't fidget with that top."
 Brenda told her with a giggle.
 The woman's breasts were struggling to escape.
 Fortunately they had found one with plenty of support.

  Brenda led them to the first port of call.
 For the first drink it was a busy pub with a pool table in the back bar.
 The young lads stopped on seeing the three women totter in on high heels.
 One of them started to protest that it was for men playing pool only, but his friend nudged him meanly.